reupholstering a chair

 Fabric and material guidance

-Since there are so many types of upholstery fabrics and materials, it would be great if the upholsterer you choose could help you with the fabric selection.
-Their advice should go beyond the aesthetic value of the fabric and consider its durability.
+Since there are so many types of upholstery fabrics and materials, it would be great if the upholsterer you choose could help you select the fabric.
+Their advice should go beyond the fabric’s aesthetic value and consider its durability.
 It would also be better if they could recommend an upholstery fabric that complies with the UK fire regulations on home furnishings.

 Breathe new life into your well-used chairs with Airtasker